-- (1) We expect to advance EDP1815 and EDP1066 into additional inflammatory disease indications in the second half of 2019.
-We intend to finalize the indication selection decisions after data from the ongoing EDP1066 and EDP1815 clinical trials have been analyzed.
-Potential indications include asthma, psoriatic arthritis, rheumatoid arthritis and inflammatory bowel disease. - (2) The Phase 1/2 study of EDP1503 in combination with KEYTRUDA is being conducted in a clinical collaboration with Merck & Co, Inc, or Merck. - (3) The Phase 2a study of EDP1503 in combination with KEYTRUDA in melanoma is being conducted as an investigator-sponsored study by the University of Chicago.
+- (1) We intend to evaluate EDP1815 in additional indications pending the results of interim data from the planned EDP1815 Phase 2 clinical trial.
+Potential indications include psoriatic arthritis, axial spondyloarthritis and rheumatoid arthritis. - (2) The Phase 1/2 study of EDP1503 in combination with KEYTRUDA is being conducted in a clinical collaboration with MSD International GmbH, an affiliate of Merck & Co, Inc, ("Merck").